 #7 Obstructive Sleep Apnea (OSA)

 This condition is actually common among chronic fatigue syndrome patients, so having one conditions does not necessarily rule out the other.
 OSA is a condition in which the body experiences pauses in breathing while you sleep.
 As a result, sleep is non-restorative as the body is unable to attain deeper levels of sleep.
 This can leave a person feeling exhausted during the day.
-Any patient with chronic fatigue syndrome should be tested for OSA to make sure both conditions do not exist simultaneously.
+Any patient with chronic fatigue syndrome should undergo test for OSA to make sure both conditions do not exist simultaneously.
 Treating OSA should help relieve some of the fatigue associated with chronic fatigue syndrome, even through sleep is not the only factor in relieving the exhaustion.

 Natural Help for Chronic Fatigue Syndrome Sufferers